mpatchesny/VBA-OneDrive-explorer/readme.md

 ## Important

-In order this to work you have to set Files.Read permissions for Microsoft Graph, please (see [How to set Microsoft Graph permissions](## How to set Microsoft Graph permissions))
+In order this to work you have to set Files.Read permissions for Microsoft Graph, please see [How to set Microsoft Graph permissions](## How to set Microsoft Graph permissions).

 ## Installation